shirakaba/react-nativescript-site/docs/core-concepts/modals.md

 We will also need to make use of [refs](https://reactjs.org/docs/refs-and-the-dom.html).
 Refs will give us access to functions like showModal and closeModal from our component tree and our portal

-Here is a [github repo](https://github.com/mayerlench/react-nativescript-modals) that has a working example of modals and bottomsheets you can test for yourself!
+Here is a [github repo](https://github.com/mayerlench/react-nativescript-modals) that has a working example of modals, bottomsheets and snackbars!
+Go ahead and test it for yourself!

 ## Example: Modal
 A working example on opening and closing a modal